 After graduating from the University of Western Ontario with an MBA in 1987, Jim became an investment banker at a national investment dealer in Toronto.
 In 1992 he invested in Sepp’s Gourmet Foods, a food manufacturing company located in Vancouver.
 The company grew from $1 million in sales to $88 million and was listed on the Toronto Stock Exchange.
 He held various positions over the years, including CFO and ultimately CEO prior to selling the company to an NYSE listed company in 2010.
 Prior to joining Mazza Innovation as President in August 2017, he was Co-Owner of Prosnack Natural Foods, makers of healthy snack foods.
 Jim has served as a Director of the Food Innovation Centre of BC, the Food Processors of Canada, Timia Capital, as Chairman of the Functional Foods Alberta Centre of Excellence and is the current Chairman of the BC Food Processors Association.

 Dave started working in the food industry in 1985 after graduating with a Bachelor in Agriculture specializing in Food Science from the University of BC.
-Starting as a Quality Assurance technician with Mrs. Willman’s Baking, Dave steadily moved into roles of increased responsibility – his first managerial role with Gourmet Baker as QA Manager was the beginning of many other managerial positions with several other companies: Great Little Box Company (Operations Manager), Bread Garden/Creekside (General Manager), Premium Brands (Director Corporate Affairs), BC Dairy Association (CEO) and currently Naturally Splendid (CEO) represents Dave’s diverse and extensive experience in the food sector.
+Starting as a Quality Assurance technician with Mrs. Willman’s Baking, Dave steadily moved into roles of increased responsibility – his first managerial role with Gourmet Baker as QA Manager was the beginning of many other managerial positions with several other companies: Great Little Box Company (Operations Manager), Bread Garden/Creekside (General Manager), Premium Brands (Director Corporate Affairs), BC Dairy Association (CEO) and most recently Naturally Splendid (CEO) represents Dave’s diverse and extensive experience in the food sector.
 The last two positions as CEO were opportunities to exercise exponential strategic changes and forge major shifts in organizational culture that were embraced by everyone.

 Concurrent to his roles in business Dave also participated in organizations that promote the food sector and mentor “up and coming’ leaders.
 The BC Food Processors Association represents over 500 members and Dave was Vice Chair and Chair for nine years.
 He participated on numerous governmental advisory committees such as the BC Food Safety Stakeholder group and Agri-food Advisory Council (hosted by Minister Norm Letnick) that introduced the provinces Agri-food and Seafood Growth Strategy in Nov 2015.